nrobinson2000/po-util/README.md

 This script downloads and installs: [dfu-util](http://dfu-util.sourceforge.net/), [nodejs](https://nodejs.org/en/), [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded), [particle-cli](https://github.com/spark/particle-cli), and the [Particle Firmware source code](https://github.com/spark/firmware).

-# Manual Install / Update
+# Install
-You can get a copy of po-util at [the Github repository](http://github.com/nrobinson2000/po-util).
-The easiest way is to download `po-util.sh` from [this link](https://raw.githubusercontent.com/nrobinson2000/po-util/master/po-util.sh) and run:
+The easiest and most secure way to install po-util is to download `po-util.sh` from [GitHub](https://raw.githubusercontent.com/nrobinson2000/po-util/master/po-util.sh) and run:
 ```
 ./po-util.sh install
 ```
-To setup po-util and install dependencies.
+to install po-util and dependencies.

-Alternatively, you can clone po-util with git:
+**You can also install po-util by cloning the GitHub repository:**
 ```
 git clone https://github.com/nrobinson2000/po-util
 cd po-util
 ./po-util.sh install
 ```

-When installing po-util, an alias is added to your `.bashrc` that allows you to run `po` from anywhere to use po-util.

-# Quick Install / Update
+**Or you can directly download and run the script in Terminal:*
 ```
 curl -fsSLO https://raw.githubusercontent.com/nrobinson2000/po-util/master/po-util.sh
 ./po-util.sh install
 ```
-Copy and paste this into your terminal.
+When installing po-util, an alias is added to your `.bashrc` that allows you to run `po` from anywhere to use po-util.

 Note: We download everything from well known locations and GitHub.
 While we believe this is a reasonable approach, it's always a good idea to know what's going on under the hood.
 [The po-util script can be found on GitHub if you want to manually download and run it.](https://github.com/nrobinson2000/po-util/blob/master/po-util.sh)